matuteiglesias/journal/content/Business/2023-12-12_Analyzed_and_Proposed_Organizational_Structures_fo.md

 - Analyzed the current structure of the Subsecretaría de Tecnologías Aplicadas a la Seguridad, identifying parallels, differences, and opportunities for improvement.
 - Proposed two organizational structure schemes for the Subsecretaría, highlighting differences between the current and a more distributed scheme.
 - Revised a distributed schema for the Ministry of Security, detailing subdivisions and departments.
-- Adjusted the organizational schema for the Ministry, focusing on technology, infrastructure, communication, emergency operations, and staff training.
+- Adjusted the organizational schema for the Ministry, focusing on technology, infrastructure, [[communication]], emergency operations, and staff training.
 - Detailed the collaboration structure between the CDO and CTO in the Ministry, emphasizing roles and responsibilities to enhance data and technology management efficiency.
 - Proposed an ideal team structure for the Ministry, considering dynamics with the CTO and specific project needs.
 - Described the hierarchical structure of the CDO role, including various departments and responsibilities.